pydata/xarray/doc/time-series.rst

    regardless of whether or not they can be represented using ``np.datetime64[ns]`` objects.

-For data indexed by a ``NetCDFTimeIndex`` xarray currently supports `partial datetime string indexing`_ using strictly `ISO 8601-format`_ partial datetime
+For data indexed by a ``NetCDFTimeIndex`` xarray currently supports:

-strings:
+- `Partial datetime string indexing`_ using strictly `ISO 8601-format`_ partial datetime strings:

 .. ipython:: python

    da.sel(time='0001')
    da.sel(time=slice('0001-05', '0002-02'))

-access of basic datetime components via the ``dt`` accessor (in this case just "year", "month", "day", "hour", "minute", "second", "microsecond", and "season"):
+- Access of basic datetime components via the ``dt`` accessor (in this case just "year", "month", "day", "hour", "minute", "second", "microsecond", and "season"):

 .. ipython:: python